XavierHarkonnen/DocMark/doc/DocMark_Regex_Lexing.md

 Tokens are recursively scanned for internal syntax.

-## *VALIDATION PROCESS*
+## VALIDATION PROCESS

 For the framework, ensure that:
+- Every [enumerated TokenType](#tokens-and-token-types) is valid and adheres to standard.
-- Every enumerated TokenType is valid and adheres to standard.
+- Every [context-sensitivity flag](#context-sensitivity) is valid and adheres to standard.

 For each token section, ensure that:
 - An example of the specified token syntax is provided.